InessaRepeshko/basics-of-computer-architecture-and-operating-systems/README.md

+# Overview
+The discipline "Fundamentals of Computer Architecture and Operating Systems" is devoted to the basic principles of functioning of the hardware of modern computers.
+The functions of the operating system for managing applications and managing computer resources, such as RAM and input/output devices, are considered.

 # Description
 The repository contains the results of the Laboratory works for the course "Basics of computer architecture and operating systems" during studies at National Technical University  "Kharkiv Polytechnic Institute".